Nymphium/eff.lua/README.md

 ## effect handler
 `handler(eff, value-handler, effect-handler)`

-`handler` requires handling effect `eff`, `value handler`, `effect handler` and returns the closure that requires thunk and run the thunk handling effect.
+`handler` requires the handling effect `eff`, `value handler` and `effect handler`, and returns the closure that requires thunk and crush the thunk, with handling `eff`.

 ```lua
 local printh = handler(Write,